Love in the workplace

 One HR / management website spoke of using the term relationship prohibition as against dating ban to mask the true intent of such a policy, though the present writer is unclear regarding the precise difference and would suggest they refer to the same thing.
 Once again, the use of terms such as love or dating are not usually used by organisations as they suggest emotions are involved and it is preferred that the policies are stripped of any such references in an effort to appear legally detached from the reality of the situation.

 2. Supervisors prohibited from dating any employees.
 Still problematic and subject to the legal concerns listed above.
-Appears to assume that all such relationships are examples of sexual harassment.
+This appears to assume that all such relationships are examples of sexual harassment.

 3. Supervisors prohibited from dating direct subordinate employees.
-Same as #2, though the Australian Fair Work Commission, in a specific unfair dismissal case, determined that the relationship between the manager / supervisor and a subordinate could give rise to a real or perceived conflict of interest and, as it was not disclosed to HR according to company policy, the dismissal case was upheld.
+Same as #2, though the Australian Fair Work Commission, in a specific unfair dismissal case, determined that the relationship between the manager / supervisor and a subordinate could give rise to a real or perceived conflict of interest and, as it was not disclosed to HR according to company policy, the specific dismissal case was upheld.
 Similarly, in the US supervisor and subordinate non-fraternisation policies have been upheld by the courts.
+In the opinion of the present writer, this determination is objectionable.

 4. Love contracts.
 Same as #2.
 Can also breach privacy laws.